 - a.
-An accessory apartment shall only have no more than one bedroom. - b.
+An accessory apartment shall only have one bedroom. - b.
 Only one (1) accessory apartment shall be allowed per lot. - c.
 The owner(s) of the property shall reside on the premises. - d.
 An accessory apartment shall be designed to maintain the appearance of the single family dwelling or which it is a part, and shall be clearly subordinate to the single family dwelling.
 A detached accessory apartment shall look like a barn or garage. - e.
 Accessory apartments shall not exceed 1,200 s.f.
 No floor area may be excluded from this calculation, other than unfinished attic or basement areas, or storage areas that cannot be accessed directly from the accessory apartment. - f.
 No more than two (2) persons may occupy an accessory apartment. - g.
 Board of Health must approve the addition of the unit before the permit can be granted. - h.
-An accessory apartment cannot be its own stand-alone structure.
-It must be a portion of the main dwelling, or no more than 50% of a detached accessory structure such as a garage or barn.
+An accessory apartment shall be a portion of the main dwelling, or a portion of a detached accessory structure such as a garage or barn.